rapid7/warden/README.md

 ## Description

-Warden, A [Node.js][] service, is an authentication middleware service that runs on each node in the Vault cluster.
-It uses a privileged Vault token to provision orphaned tokens for [tokend][]. the orphaned token has a specific role that grants it access to other services.
+Warden, a [Node.js][] service, is an authentication middleware service that runs on each node in the Vault cluster.
+It uses a privileged Vault token to provision orphaned tokens for [tokend][].
+The orphaned token has a specific role that grants it access to other services.

 Warden is implemented as chains of middleware functions that either validate request parameters or fetch more data using previously validated parameters as